Why do we celebrate May 30, Anguilla Day?

 The Anguilla Act 1980 officially separated Anguilla from the semi-independent nation of St. Christopher-Nevis-Anguilla.
 It actually froze Anguilla into associate status (semi-independence) with Britain, though the islanders seemed to believe the relationship was that of a Crown colony.

-May 30, 2017, we celebrate the 50th year since the expulsion of the St. Kitts police.
+May 30, 2017, we celebrated the 50th year since the expulsion of the St. Kitts police.
 Anguilla has come a long way in 50 years; however, there is still much room for growth and development.
 What odds will Anguillians defy, once again, to take Anguilla into the future?